vercel/next.js/docs/guides/next-cookies.md

 ![client-side-cookies](/docs/guides/images/client-cookies.png)

-Let's create a Next.js page that shows the current value of the cookie`theme` and allows you to change it to `light` or `dark`.
+First create a Next.js page that shows the current value of the cookie`theme` and allows you to change it to `light` or `dark`.

 ```js
 export default function ClientSideCookiePage() {